First-order Conditions for Optimization in the Wasserstein Space: Introduction

 \begin{example}[Distributionally robust optimization] In decision-making problems, one seeks a decision $w\in\mathcal{W}\subseteq\reals^n$ which minimizes the expected cost $\expectedValue{\mu}{f(w,x)}$ of a function $f:\mathcal{W}\times\reals^d\to\reals$, where the quantity $x$ is random with distribution $\mu\in\Pp{}{\reals^d}$.
 Since the probability measure $\mu$ is rarely known in practice, \gls{acr:dro} aims to minimize the \emph{worst-case} cost over the ambiguity set $\mathcal{P}\subset\Pp{}{\reals^d}$:

-Ambiguity sets are usually designed to ensure (statistical) performance guarantees and computational tractability; see~\cite{Rahimian2019,Peyman2018,gao2022distributionally,Blanchet2019,kuhn2019wasserstein} and references therein.
+Ambiguity sets are usually designed to ensure (statistical) performance guarantees and computational tractability; see~\cite{Blanchet2019,gao2022distributionally,kuhn2019wasserstein,peyman2018datadriven,Rahimian2019} and references therein.
 A popular choice of ambiguity sets (also subject to study in this work, see~\cref{sec:dro}) are Wasserstein balls, which include all probability measures within a given Wasserstein distance from a prescribed probability measure. \end{example}

-\begin{example}[Statistical inference] According to Kullback's principle of minimum cross-entropy~\cite{kullback1959information,shore1980axiomatic,shore1981properties}, the inference of a probability measure $\mu$ given a prior estimate $\bar\mu$ over a class of probability measures $\mathcal{P}$ can be formulated as the minimization of the \gls{acr:kl} divergence:
+\begin{example}[Statistical inference] According to Kullback's principle of minimum cross-entropy~\cite{kullback1959information,shore1980axiomatic,shore1981properties}, the inference of a probability measure $\mu$ given a prior $\bar\mu$ over a class of probability measures $\mathcal{P}$ results from the minimization of the \gls{acr:kl} divergence:

 where $\rho$ and $\bar\rho$ are the densities of $\mu$ and $\bar\mu$.
 Here, $\mathcal{P}$ usually encodes moment constraints, the class of the probability measure, or a ball around a prescribed probability measure. \end{example}